The DCED itself and many of its members are signatories to the Busan Declaration

 Working Group (WED WG), where member agencies are focusing presently on sharing

 information and experiences of interventions to support women’s entrepreneurship.
 The group has recently undertaken a scoping exercise on DCED members’ WED interventions, a literature review of household-level indicators and impacts of women’s entrepreneurship development and guidelines for practitioners on measuring women's economic empowerment in private sector development.
+The latter was presented via webinar - to listen to the recording, and access additional resources including questions answered by the presenters, go to the dedicated webinar page.
 For more information on the WED Working Group click here.

 The DCED itself has developed tools to facilitate monitoring of the gender impacts